mattpoland/Stack/stacks/readme.txt

 **Rel attribute values**

 * `search`
-Applied to an `a` tag.
+Applied to an `A` tag.
 A reference to the search representation.
 * `album`
-Applied to an `a` tag.
+Applied to an `A` tag.
 A reference to an album representation.
 * `similar`
-Applied to an `a` tag.
+Applied to an `A` tag.
 A reference to a representation of albums similar to a given album representation.
 Usually within the `span class="similar"`.
 * `track`
-Applied to an `a` tag.
+Applied to an `A` tag.
 A reference to a representation of an album track.
+* `audio`
+Applied to an `A` tag.
+A reference to a track's audio representation.